jordaoqualho/Ephero/README.md

 ### Development Scripts

-#### NPM Scripts
+#### PNPM Scripts

-- `npm run dev` - Start the WebSocket server
+- `pnpm run dev` - Start the WebSocket server
-- `npm run dev:server` - Start only the server
+- `pnpm run dev:server` - Start only the server
-- `npm run dev:web` - Start only the web client
+- `pnpm run dev:web` - Start only the web client
-- `npm run dev:extension` - Start only the Chrome extension
+- `pnpm run dev:extension` - Start only the Chrome extension
-- `npm run dev:all` - Start all services simultaneously
+- `pnpm run dev:all` - Start all services simultaneously
-- `npm run build` - Build all projects
+- `pnpm run build` - Build all projects
-- `npm run test` - Run tests for all projects
+- `pnpm run test` - Run tests for all projects
-- `npm run install:all` - Install dependencies for all projects
+- `pnpm install` - Install dependencies for all projects

 #### Bash Scripts